skaradimitriou/Foodie/README.md

 • Personalised recipe results on home screen according to what hour is it

 ### Next Sprint Tasks
-a) Allow users to reset their password
+a) Allow users to reset their password ✔️ <br>
-b) Allow users to edit their profile data <br/>
+b) Allow users to edit their profile data ✔️ <br/>
 c) Add a favorite counter in the profile screen </br>
 d) Research how a search with filters can be implemented for the Search Screen
+e) Create paging for the results screens ✔️

 ### Ideas for further development